ONTAP 9 Manuals ( CA08871-402 )

 set -privilege advanced

-2. Verify if a nodes on the cluster holds epsilon:
+2. Verify if a node on the cluster holds epsilon:

 cluster show -epsilon true

-3. If the node you want to remove is the current master node, then enable another node in the cluster to be elected as the master node by changing the master node’s cluster eligibility to false:
+5. If the node you want to remove is the current master node, then enable another node in the cluster to be elected as the master node:

 For this ONTAP version… Use this command…